setzler/academic-kickstart/content/advice/Presentations/index.md

 ---

-The following is advice for a hypothetical graduate student who is planning to present a research presentation in an academic environment.
+The following is advice for a hypothetical graduate student who is planning to give a research presentation in an academic environment.

 ### Formatting of presentation slides